GDQuest/website/content/tutorial/godot/design-patterns/finite-state-machine/index.md

 - Control better the transitions between states, ensuring that the character doesn't play the wrong animation in a given state, for example.
 - Split your code into separate states, making reading and isolating behaviors easier.

-It's an alternative to other forms of composition, to stacks for tracking navigation, or to more powerful patterns like goal oriented action planning and behavior trees for AIs.
+State machines constitute an alternative to other forms of composition such as stacks (for tracking navigation), or more powerful patterns like Goal Oriented Action Planning and behavior trees (for AIs).

 The caveat of state machines is that their structure is inflexible: the entity can only be in one of the states you define at a time, and the transitions between states are often hard-coded.
 It works very well for simple pattern-based AIs and player characters.
-For example, the main character of Celeste uses a finite state machine.
+For example, the main character of the game Celeste uses a finite state machine.

 You can introduce a state machine in your game when you have a character or another game entity that can be in different states, and you don't feel like you can manage all the behaviors with simple imperative code.

 ## The problem with boolean variables

-Let's start with a simple example to illustrate the problem the state pattern helps solve.
+Let's start with a simple example to illustrate the problem that the state pattern helps solve.
 Imagine that you have a character that needs to stand idle, run, and jump.

 ![](beginner-platformer.png)